Legal

 (a) Waitlist data

-(b) Coach account data
+(b) Practitioner account data

-When you create and use a Slide Practice account we collect your name, email address, login credentials (handled by our authentication provider; passwords are never stored by us in readable form), your plan, your billing status, and your account settings and preferences (such as availability, branding, and whether Auto-Join is enabled for a given session).
+When you create and use a Slide Practice account we collect your name, email address, login credentials (handled by our authentication provider; passwords are never stored by us in readable form), your plan, your billing status, and your account settings and preferences (such as availability, branding, and whether Auto Join is enabled for a given session).

-(c) The coach's client data
+(c) The practitioner's client data

 (d) Session recordings, audio, video, and transcripts